 This RAP is at the Stretch Level (or the third level in a four level structure developed by Reconciliation Australia) and is focused on expanding and embedding tested and proven strategies to meet realistic targets.

 It has identified actions and deliverables to reflect seven key themes which build on and expand ECU’s previous contributions towards reconciliation.

 By raising awareness of Aboriginal and Torres Strait Islander cultures, knowledges and issues and by advocating for change and reconciliation, ECU seeks to ensure that its students, staff and graduates make positive contributions to the sustainability and well-being of Aboriginal and Torres Strait Islander peoples and communities.

-A Reconciliation Action Plan Working Group (RAPWG) has been established by ECU’s Equity Committee to monitor the implementation and progress of the ECU Reconciliation Action Plan.
+The Reconciliation Action Plan Working Group (RAPWG), established by ECU’s Equity Committee, monitors the implementation and progress of the ECU Reconciliation Action Plan.
 The RAPWG meet quarterly and its membership consists of: